MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

    - Apps with a suspicious Reply domain
 1. If you still suspect that an app is suspicious, you can research the app display name and reply domain.

+## Privilege Escalation alerts

+### OAuth app with suspicious metadata have exchange permission

+**Severity**: Medium

+**MITRE ID**: T1078

+This detection triggers an alert when a line of business app with suspicious metadata have privilege to manage permission over Exchange.

+**TP or FP?**

+- **TP**: If you’re able to confirm that the OAuth app is delivered from an unknown source, and have suspicious metadata characteristics, then a true positive is indicated.

+**Recommended Action**:  Revoke consents granted to the app and disable the app.

+**FP**: If after investigation, you can confirm that the app has a legitimate business use in the organization.

+**Recommended Action**:: Dismiss the alert

+**Understand the scope of the breach**

+1. Review all activities done by the app.
+2. Review the scopes granted by the app.
+3. Review the user activity associated with the app.

 ## Defense Evasion alerts

 ### App impersonating a Microsoft logo